 - Choose your ad placements (desktop newsfeed, mobile newsfeed, right column, Instagram, etc.) You can also select Automatic Placements and let Facebook do this for you.

 - Preview your ad and place your order.
 Facebook will review your ad and send you a confirmation email when it’s live.

-And remember, adding your images to Hub lets you take your projects from PicMonkey.com to the PicMonkey mobile app (and back again) so you can use all of your fave editing features, and access your images from your phone, iPad, or desktop.
+And remember, Hub lets you take your projects from PicMonkey.com to the PicMonkey mobile app (and back again) so you can use all of your fave editing features, and access your images from your phone, iPad, or desktop.

 Now let’s focus on step five, and take a look at the specifics for designing single image, carousel, and slideshow Facebook ad formats.

 If you have one fabulous photo (or a pic with high-school-valedictorian-level potential), a single image Facebook ad is the way to go.
 This simple ad format couples your image with a short bit of copy, and it’s arguably the easiest type of Facebook ad to create.

 Here’s the lowdown on single image Facebook ads:

 - Headline: 25 characters

 - Above-your-image text: 90 characters

 Your ad will look different depending on where it displays—for example, the text with the suggested 90 character limit would appear above the image (like a caption) if this ad was displaying in the desktop newsfeed, but instead it appears below the image here because this is a right column ad, and the link description does not display.
 Sticking to the above guidelines ensures that your ad looks as beauteous as possible everywhere it shows up.